plippe/blog/_posts/2019-07-01-monitoring-aws-ip-availability.md

         ZipFile: "//"
 ```

 AWS Lambda writes to CloudWatch Logs.
-Their role needs the permissions to interact with Log Groups, and Log Streams.
+Their role needs the permissions to interact with Log Groups and Log Streams.

 ```yml
 LogGroup: